 - The 6.7 engine is pretty reliable, the downfalls are the DPF/egr system, we recommend deleting them and doing a tuner for even more reliability.

-- Turbo's seem to becoming an issue with 6.7 trucks, worn bearings and just general failures have been becoming more often.
+- Turbo's seem to becoming an issue with 6.7 trucks, worn bearings and just general failures have been becoming more frequent.

 - The fuel system is a Bosch cp4 system and it is very sensitive to contaminates and there have been some horror stories of complete fuel system failures pump throwing metal everywhere(10-13K BILL) The same goes for the new Duramax trucks (2011+)

-- There have been some kits that upgrade/downgrade the fuel system to the tried and true CP3 Pump system that is more tried and true.
+- There have been some kits that upgrade/downgrade the fuel system to the tried and true CP3 Pump system.

-- Def fluid in fuel is a 100% chance of ruining the fuel system and having the 10-13k bill as above as everything needs to be replaced to remedy the situation.
+- Def fluid in fuel tank is a 100% chance of ruining the fuel system and having the 10-13k bill as everything fuel related needs to be replaced to remedy the situation.